DominicWatson/dominicwatson.github.io/_posts/2015-02-12-Herding-Cats.markdown

 * More guided discussions around specific and well thought out problems to solve.
 If using a mailing list only, community facilitators could start new threads with convention based titles when they see new ideas, or see a thread spinning down the route of asking the wrong questions. e.g. "[Call for topic] breaking free from CFML while staying true to it, what is the question?" or "[Topic] What syntactic sugar would we like to see in Lucee 6?"

-My laptop is about to die on my so I'm going to leave it at that for now.
+My laptop is about to die on me so I am going to leave it at that for now.
 Hopefully food for thought and something useful.

 Dominic